AI Trail Analysis

 - pets on leash

-No permits or fees are required for this section of the Appalachian Trail or within Pine Grove Furnace State Park.
-Adhere to Leave No Trace principles by packing out all trash and staying on marked paths.
+There are no permits or fees required to hike this section.
+Please adhere to Leave No Trace principles, including packing out all trash and staying on marked trails.
 Pets are welcome but must be kept on a leash.

 Nearby amenities⌄